openshift/oauth2_proxy/README.md

 One or more paths to CA certificates that should be used when connecting to the OpenShift master.
 If none are provided, the proxy will default to using `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`.

+You can use this flag to trust the OpenShift OAuth certificate if the [default ingress certificate is changed](https://docs.openshift.com/container-platform/4.3/authentication/certificates/replacing-default-ingress-certificate.html).
+The new certificate can be added to the container directly, or via a [ConfigMap populated by OpenShift](https://docs.openshift.com/container-platform/4.3/networking/configuring-a-custom-pki.html#certificate-injection-using-operators_configuring-a-custom-pki).
+For example, you might mount the ConfigMap to `/etc/ocp-injected-certs/tls-ca-bundle.pem`, and add this flag to the argument list of the container: `--openshift-ca=/etc/ocp-injected-certs/tls-ca-bundle.pem`.

 ### Discovering the OAuth configuration of an OpenShift cluster